indaco/tabber/README.md

 ![Demo](statics/demo.gif)

-> Disclaimer: Please note that the demo video may not include the latest features and updates of the project.
+> **Disclaimer**: Please note that the demo video may not include the latest features and updates of the project.
 However, it still accurately represents the overall concepts and functionality.

 ## Installation